First Contact Fears? Messaging Aliens Not Such A Scary Idea, Scientist Says

 Stephen Hawking famously noted in 2010 in the Discovery Channel docu-series Into The Universe with Stephen Hawking that first contact with aliens might come at a cost.
 Using the encounter of Christopher Columbus with Native Americans as an example, he pointed out the the occurrence did not work out too well for the Native Americans.

-Vakoch says Hawking’s views were based on an erroneous assumption, that aliens star-spanning aliens would have somehow not already known about humanity via all the broadcast signalling — via radio and television transmissions — that has been going on for nearly a century.
+Vakoch says Hawking’s views were based on an erroneous assumption, that star-spanning aliens would have somehow not already known about humanity via all the broadcast signalling — via radio and television transmissions — that has been going on for nearly a century.
 He says that with almost 100 years of transmitting, our present knowledge of the existence of exoplanets suggests that signals have already traveled nearly 100 light years and been within interception range of hundreds of worlds swinging around all the known stars within 100 light years of Earth.
 And at least a few of those exoplanets are likely Earth-like and in their parent star’s habitable zone.

 “Any civilization that has the ability to hear our message has likely already heard our ‘leakage’ so they already know we are here,” Vakoch reasoned.

-So what is the point of sending messages, considering all the broadcast signals that gone before?
+So what is the point of sending messages, considering all the broadcast signals that have gone before?
 Vakoch said, “It’s important to find a way to seriously consider the risks of METI, and not just rely on lurid images of alien conquest.”

 He also believes that the content of the message itself should be carefully considered, as should be the targets chosen toward which the messages will be sent.
 Stars within a radius of 20-30 light years should be chosen as messaging targets.